11612228/OS_project1/README.md

 ### 4.Rationale
 Multi-level feedback queue scheduling algorithm can not only make high-priority jobs get response but also make processes complete quickly.
 ## Design Document Additional Questions
+It depends on exact implementation details like: start load_avg set to 0 ready_threads at any time-step set to 0
+TIMER_FREQ = 100
+A's nice = 0; B's nice = 10; C's nice = 20;
+order to calculate load_avg, recent_cpu, priority is recent_cpu -> load -> priority
 timer ticks | R(A) | R(B) | R(C) | P(A) | P(B) | P(C) | thread to run
 ------------|------|------|------|------|------|------|--------------
 0 |   0.0 |   0.0 |   0.0 |  63.0 | 43.0 |  23.0 | A